All death row inmates in Pennsylvania are put in solitary confinement. Now the state is getting sued.

 On Thursday, the American Civil Liberties Union and the Abolitionist Law Center, which advocates for the rights of prisoners, filed a federal lawsuit against officials in charge of the Pennsylvania Department of Corrections, alleging that their policy of holding death-sentenced inmates indefinitely in solitary confinement is in violation of the Eighth Amendment, which bans cruel and unusual punishments, and the Fourteenth Amendment, which guarantees equal protection.

 “Solitary confinement is one of the most damaging things that you can do to a human being,” David Fathi, the director of the ACLU’s National Prison Project, told Mother Jones.
-“People lose their ability to interact with humans, because they’ve been deprived,”
+“People lose their ability to interact with humans, because they’ve been deprived.”

 Multiple studies have shown that even short periods of isolation can lead to emotional, cognitive, and psychosis-related symptoms.
 Many prisons and jails have used solitary confinement for an inmate who might be a danger to himself or other prisoners, or as a punishment for certain behaviors.
 But for decades, all Pennsylvania prisoners sentenced to death have been automatically placed in solitary.
 This used to be common, but many states including North Carolina and Missouri began moving away from the practice over the last decade.